 In the end, I switched to a slightly lighter weight tumbled Italian leather that I’d never used before.
 It was the only leather that behaved halfway decently with the embroidered stitching.
 The tumbling made it wrinkly and kind of matte in appearance, which I did not like for this purpose, but this was before lasting.
 I knew it would smooth out after lasting, but honestly didn’t know exactly how it would come out.
 You can still see a bit of the tumbling effect, especially in the cut out sections which were not pulled so significantly.

-In style from 1923-25, the design she chose was a T-Strap from autumn 1923.
-She was unable to wear a heel as high as the original design featured, so I made this low heel version just for her.
-The closure uses a button post.
+Like my previous client, she was unable to wear a heel as high as the original design featured, so I made this low heel version just for her.
+The closure uses a button post (aka a “mini Sam Brown button”).
 There was no hole in the strap yet when I took this picture because punching the hole is really a one shot deal.
-Using a button, there is no adjustment like you have with laces, or a buckle.
-To make a prefect fit, it needs to be marked while she is wearing them.
-With the strap on the post, it looks like this.
+Using a button, you can’t make adjustments like you would be able to with laces, or a buckle.
+To make a perfect fit, you have to check the stretch of the strap and mark it while the client is wearing the shoes.